Ephesto: Ephesto (2006–2021)

 On July 15, Los Hijos del Averno defeated La Generación Dorada (Máscara Dorada, La Máscara and La Sombra) to win the CMLL World Trios Championship.
-They would lose the title to El Bufete del Amor (Marco Corleone, Máximo and Rush) on February 19, 2012.
-In March 2013, Ephesto was paired up with técnic wrestler Ángel de Oro for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") a tag team tournament where the concept was that rivals would be forced to work together to win the tournament.
-While the two managed to work together they still lost their first round match to the team of Diamante Azul and Euforia.
-On August 9, 2015, Los Hijos del Infierno defeated Los Reyes de la Atlantida ("The Kings of the Atlantis"; Atlantis, Delta and Guerrero Maya Jr.) to win the Mexican National Trios Championship, Ephesto's third trios title reign but the first under the "Ephesto" ring character.
-With the championship victory, Ephesto was eligible for the 2015 Universal Championship, where he was defeated by his tag team partner Mephisto.
-During Los Hijos del Infierno's championship reign they successfully defended the championship against both tecnicó trios (such as Ángel de Oro, Dragon Lee and Stuka Jr.) and rudo teams (such as Los Invasores; Olímpico, Kraneo and Ripper).
-In the 2016 Universal Championship tournament Ephesto was eliminated in the first round by La Máscara.
-In late 2016 Ephesto started a storyline rivalry with Guerrero Maya Jr. as the two found themselves on opposite sides in various six-man tag team matches.
-As the rivalry grew news outlest began speculating on if the two would put their masks on the line in a Lucha de Apuestas match.
-In January 2017, Ephesto made his Japanese debut by taking part in Fantastica Mania 2017, the annual tour co-produced by CMLL and New Japan Pro-Wrestling (NJPW).
+On September 2, Ephesto lost in the first round of the 2011 Universal Championship to stablemate Mephisto.
+They lost the title to El Bufete del Amor (Marco Corleone, Máximo and Rush) on February 19, 2012.
+On March 8, 2013, Ephesto was paired with técnico Ángel de Oro for the Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), where rivals are forced to work together, but lost to Diamante Azul and Euforia in the first round.
+On August 9, 2015, Los Hijos del Infierno defeated Los Reyes de la Atlantida ("The Kings of the Atlantis"; Atlantis, Delta and Guerrero Maya Jr.) to win the Mexican National Trios Championship, Ephesto's third trios title reign, but the first under the "Ephesto" ring character.
+As such, Ephesto was eligible for the 2015 Universal Championship, where he was again defeated by Mephisto on October 9.
+For the 2016 Universal Championship, Ephesto was eliminated in the first round by La Máscara.
+Later that year, Ephesto feuded with Guerrero Maya Jr. as the two fought on opposite sides in various six-man tag team matches; news outlets speculated on if the two would put their masks on the line in a Lucha de Apuestas, although nothing came of it.

+Ephesto, Mephisto, and Luciferno were scheduled to challenge El Sky Team (Místico, Valiente, and Volador Jr.) for the CMLL World Trios Championship at Homenaje a Dos Leyendas ("Homage to Two Legends") on March 17, 2017.
+However, Ephesto was pulled out of the match after undergoing surgery the previous week when he developed sepsis; Hechicero took his place.
+On July 25, after eleven successful title defenses against both tecnicó trios (such as Ángel de Oro, Dragon Lee and Stuka Jr.) and rudo teams (such as Los Invasores; Olímpico, Kraneo and Ripper), Los Hijos del Infierno lost the title to Nueva Generación Dinamita (El Cuatrero, Forastero and Sansón).
+On February 28, 2020, Ephesto and Luciferno participated in a tournament for the revived Mexican National Tag Team Championship, defeating Black Panther and Blue Panther Jr. in the first round, before losing to Soberano Jr. and Titán in the quarter-finals.
+On November 27, Ephesto was the first wrestler eliminated by Diamante Azul in the torneo cibernetico as part of the Leyenda de Plata ("The Silver Legend") tournament.